Polynomial 6j-Symbols and States Sums: -manifold invariant

 We say that $g\in \Gr$ is \emph{admissible} if $\Qn g=g-g^{-1}$ is invertible in $R$.
 We call a $\Gr$-coloring $\wp$ \emph{admissible} if it takes admissible values.
 If $\p$ is a state of an admissible coloring $\wp$, and $f$ is an unoriented face of $\P_\T$, then we define

 where $g$ is $\p(\vec f)$ for any orientation $\vec f$ of $f$.
 Note that $\qd(\p,f)$ does not depend on the orientation of $f$, as $\qD({g})=\qD({g}^{-1})$.

 \begin{lemma} Let $(R,G)$ be a coloring pair with the following property \begin{enumerate} \item for all $ g_1,\ldots,g_n\in\Gr$ there exists $ x\in\Gr$ such that $ xg_1,\ldots,xg_n$ are all admissible. \end{enumerate} Then for any {$H$-triangulation} $(\T,\LL)$ of $(M,L)$ and for any homology class $h_2\in H_2(M,G)$, there exists an admissible $\Gr$-coloring $\wp$ on $\T$ representing $h_2$. \end{lemma} \begin{proof} Take any $G$-coloring $\wp$ of $\T$ representing $h_2$.
+For $f$ an oriented face of $\P_\T$ and $-f$ the same face with opposite orientation, we have that $\Qn\wp(-f)=-\Qn\wp(f)$ and thus $\wp(-f)$ is admissible if and only if $\wp(f)$ is admissible.
 As mentioned above $M\setminus \P_\T$ is the disjoint union of open 3-balls.
-We say that a such a 3-ball $b$ is {\it bad} for $\wp$ if there is a oriented face $f$ in $\T$ which is oriented away from $b$ such that $\wp(f)$ is not admissible.
+We say that a such a 3-ball $b$ is {\it bad} for $\wp$ if there is a oriented face $f$ in $\T$ incident to $b$ such that $\wp(f)$ is not admissible.
 It is clear that $\wp$ is admissible if and only if $\wp$ has no bad 3-balls.
 We show how to modify $\wp$ in its homology class to reduce the number of bad 3-balls.
 Let $b$ be a bad 3-ball for $\wp$ and let $E_b$ be the set of all oriented faces of $\T$ which are oriented away from $b$.
 From Property \eqref{eq:Gadm} of the lemma, there exists $x\in \Gr$ such that $x\wp(f)$ is admissible for all $f\in E_b$.
 Let $c$ be the $\Gr$-valued 3-chain on $M_\P$ assigning $x$ to $b$ and $1$ to all other 3-balls (recall $M_\P$ is the cell decomposition of $M$ coming from $\P_\T$).
 Taking the boundary of this 3-chain we obtain a $\Gr$-valued 2-chain $\delta c$ on $M_\P$.
-The 2-cycle $(\delta c)\wp$ on $\P_\T$ takes values which are admissible on all faces of $\P_\T$ incident to $b$ and takes the same values as $\wp$ on all other faces of $\T$.
+The 2-cycle $(\delta c)\wp$ on $\P_\T$ takes values in $\{x\wp(f);(x\wp(f))^{-1}:f\in E_b\}$ which are admissible on all faces of $\P_\T$ incident to $b$ and takes the same values as $\wp$ on all other faces of $\T$.
 Here we use the fact every 2-face of $\P_\T$ is a disk adjacent to two distinct components of $M\setminus \P_\T$.
 The transformation $\wp \mapsto (\delta c)\wp$ decreases the number of bad 3-balls.
 Repeating this argument, we find a 2-cycle without bad 3-balls. \end{proof}

 Let $\wp$ be an admissible $\Gr$-coloring of $\T$ and $h_1\in H_1(M,\Z)$.
 Then we define

 where $\P_2\setminus \LL$ is the set of unoriented faces of $\P_\T$ without dots, $\P_0$ is the set of vertices of $\P_\T$ and $N$ is the number of connected component of $M\setminus\P_\T$ (that is the number of vertices in $\T$).